 For more information or to join, please contact Mr. Ayers at Kayers@ridgeviewclassical.org

 Veritas is Ridgeview's own journal of student literature and art.
 It showcases the poetry, short stories, essays, art, and photography of K-12 students.
-We will be publishing the fourteenth edition of the journal this year.
 Veritas is published entirely by students in grades 7-12, is full color, and is bound on a professional glue-binding machine at the school.
 We are always looking for submissions - see the monthly contest guide below.
-For more information, please email us at firstname.lastname@example.org.
+For more information, please email us at email@example.com.

 Want to get involved?
-Lean more about the 2016-17 Monthly Contests!
+Lean more about our Monthly Contests!